Gregory-Pereira/opfcli/README.md

-  enable-monitoring Enable monitoring for a Kubernetes namespace grant-access      Grant a group access to a namespace help              Help about any command
+  enable-monitoring Enable monitoring for a Kubernetes namespace grant-access      Grant a group access to a namespace help              Help about any command onboard           Onboards from onboarding to cluster issue (currently pipeline only)

 Flags:
   -a, --app-name string   application name (default "cluster-scope")